Crates.io | miniconf |

 enum

-: The derive macros don't support enums with record (named fields) variants or tuple variants with more than one field.
+: The derive macros don't support enums with record (named fields) variants or tuple variants with more than one (non-skip) field.
 Only unit, newtype and skipped variants are supported.
-Without the derive macros, these enums
+Without the derive macros, any enum

 : Enable helper functions for serializing from and